International Agricultural Worker Housing Inspections

 Workplace |

-For international agricultural workers
+Support services for international agricultural workers

-Mental health and psychosocial supports |
+Mental health and psychosocial support services |

-Stress relief, health care and community supports for Durham Region international agricultural workers Mental health and addiction treatment services For mental health supports during isolation, ConnexOntario provides telephone, text, chat, and email assistance available 24 hours a day, seven days a week.
+Mental health and addiction treatment services For mental health supports during isolation, ConnexOntario provides telephone, text, chat, and email assistance available 24 hours a day, seven days a week.
 Language supports are available in over 170 languages, including Mandarin, Spanish, Portuguese, Italian, Vietnamese, Thai, Polish, and Serbian. |

 Report abuse or mistreatment